Learn the most common Instant Pot mistakes to avoid as a new user so you can be successful with your favorite recipes from the start!

-There are a number of mistakes new instant pot users make, all of which you can avoid by reading this post!
-The more familiar you are with your pressure cooker, the more you can do to ensure a successful first use!
+There are a number of mistakes new Instant Pot users make, all of which you can avoid by reading my tips.
+The more familiar you are with your electric pressure cooker, the more you can do to ensure a successful first use!

 Every Instant Pot has a max fill line on the inside of the pot.
-When you fill liquid past this line you risk clogging the venting knob, which could mean big problems down the road.
+When you fill liquid past this line, you risk clogging the vent, which could mean big problems down the road.

 If you accidentally fill past the max fill line, don’t panic.
-The simple fix is just using the natural pressure release to relieve the pressure, remove the extra liquid and re-seal the pot.
+The simple fix is just using the natural pressure release to relieve the pressure, remove the extra liquid, re-seal the pot and start over.

 Have you ever seen those pictures of failed Instant Pot recipes with food all over the outside and the counter?
 This is the reason why!